 For younger children (under ten-years), the pedotherapeutic form is usually play therapy.
 For older children of approximately ten- to fourteen-years, the form used is image therapy, and for youths older than fourteen, conversational therapy is usually employed.
-Here it is emphasized that group therapy is not an acceptable form of pedotherapy because it overlooks the unique nature, and unique problematic situation of the individual child-in-distress.
-Hence, pedotherapy occurs only as individual therapy.
-Catharsis (cleansing, purifying, discharging, becoming enlightened, relaxing) and mimesis (expressing, depicting, imitating) are involved in all therapy.^{} In pedotherapy, these therapeutic essentials are actualized only in the communication with the pedotherapist and, via the three forms of communication noted above.
+Here it is emphasized that group therapy is not an acceptable form of pedotherapy because it overlooks the unique nature and unique problematic situation of the individual child-in-distress.
+Hence, pedotherapy only occurs as individual therapy.

+Catharsis (cleansing, purifying, discharging, becoming enlightened, relaxed) and mimesis (expressing, depicting, imitating) are involved in all therapy.
+In pedotherapy, these therapeutic essentials are only actualized in the communication with the pedotherapist and via the three forms of communicating noted.

-In communicating with the pedotherapist, and by means of play. image, or conversation, the child-in-distress expresses the core and different facets of his/her problematic situation.
-Play, image, and conversation, thus, are the means by which the child-in-distress expresses, communicates, gives form (in meanings, as well as images) to his/her unassimilated, and problematic lived experiences.
-Via these means of communicating, he/she confronts him/herself, his/her distressful situation is made more livable, and lived experiencable, his/her attunement is corrected, he/she assimilates his/her condition, and he/she learns to view things in their proper connections.
+In communicating with the pedotherapist, and by means of play, image, or conversation, the child-in-distress expresses the core and different facets of his/her problematic situation.
+Thus, play, image, and conversation are the ways in which the child-in-distress expresses, communicates, gives form (in meanings, as well as images) to his/her unassimilated and problematic lived experiences.
+Via these means of communicating, he/she confronts him/herself, and his/her distressful situation is made more livable, and lived experienceable, his/her attunement is corrected, he/she assimilates his/her condition, and he/she learns to view things in their proper connections.
 Play, image, and conversation provide the common experiential background for symmorphosis (pedotherapist and child giving meaning together) to occur.
-(The difference in attunement between child and pedotherapist, regarding this sphere of communication, is interesting and meaningful: the child-indistress attributes his/her own content to it; the pedotherapist participates in this event in a knowing-analyzing way).
+(The difference in attunement between child and pedotherapist regarding this sphere of communication, is interesting and meaningful: the child-indistress attributes his/her own content to it; the pedotherapist participates in this event in a knowing-analyzing way).

-Communicating with the child means that the pedotherapist must be attuned to and link up with his/her lived experiences, and personal expressions.
-The pedotherapist directs him/herself to what is important to the child in each moment, and each expression.
-He/she is concerned about the child's longings, and emotional unrest.
-This implies a sensitive openness for his/her expressions, and for the emotional meanings which are possibly in them, some clear, some vague and concealed, others entirely unconscious.
-This is a continual, active, creative event of feeling, of sending out "radar" from one's intuitions, of an attunement to his/her distress, and lived experiences.
-Thus, it is a searching and groping, a continual probing, and guiding to communicate optimally(2) (In this light, there is no pedotherapeutic recipe, method, or technique).
+Communicating with the child means that the pedotherapist must be attuned to and link up with his/her lived experiences and personal expressions.
+The pedotherapist directs him/herself to what is important to the child in each moment and each expression.
+He/she is concerned about the child's longings and emotional unrest.
+This implies a sensitive openness for his/her expressions and for their possible emotional meanings, some clear, some vague, and concealed, others entirely unconscious.
+This is a continual, active, creative event of feeling, of sending out "radar" from one's intuitions, of a being attuned to his/her distress and lived experiences.
+Thus, it is a searching and groping, a continual probing, and guiding to communicate optimally (2) (in this light, there is no pedotherapeutic recipe, method, or technique).